 |Lt.
 Michael Canfield

 Michael began his career with the Mountain View Police Department in 1999.
 His assignments have included: recruiting team member, Field Training Officer and Gang Suppression Team member.
 Additionally, Michael served on SWAT as an operator, sniper, assistant team leader and is currently the Tactical Commander.
-Michael manages weekday day shift Patrol Teams and the K9 unit.
+Michael manages weekday day shift Patrol Teams and the Traffic Unit.